 We’ve also worked with many friends and family of our clients, who have done a great job.
 Many clients tell us that they’re happy they chose a friend or family member to perform their wedding because it added a very personal touch.

-Let’s discuss the Texas laws, since that’s the area we service.
+Let’s discuss the Texas laws since that’s the area we service.
 The state marriage laws for Texas are pretty straightforward.
-You can officiate a wedding in 5 easy steps.
+Yes, you can perform weddings in a matter of minutes!
+Here’s how you can officiate a wedding in 5 easy steps.
 Here they are.

 5. Prepare – This last step seems obvious, but we’re saying it again.
 Be sure to have your ceremony script printed out or on a tablet, and simply fill in the names the couple would like to use.
 Rehearse it, a few times, too.
 You want to be comfortable.
 This is still public speaking, after all; reading in front of a lot of people can be hard for some people.

-Overall, these are the 5 easy steps of how even you, can be perform weddings!
+Overall, these are the 5 easy steps of how you can perform weddings!
+Check out a few other great articles on our wedding planning tips blog.
 As always, feel free to contact us for any questions or help.

 – Austin’s Best DJs & Photo Booths